-The black-crowned night heron is a small, stocky wading bird with a black “cap” on its head.
-It lives year-round in marshes and wetlands throughout the Chesapeake Bay region.
+The black-crowned night heron is a small, stocky wading bird that lives year-round in marshes and wetlands throughout the Chesapeake Bay region.

 Wetlands, including marshes, swamps, and the edges of lakes, streams and rivers.